mihaidimoiu/mem_reutil_linkedlist_c/README.md

 - struct.h - Defining struct used for this

 This program has 5 unit tests written in C and executed in main

+If you find any bugs or improvements feel free to make branches and make the changes.